Autumn Statement: Jeremy Hunt says finance plans worth £1.5bn to Scotland

 "There is an alternative to Tory mismanagement of our economy, it's self management of our economy, otherwise known as independence."

-The chancellor was questioned on the autumn statement by the SNP's Alison Thewliss, who said Scotland was being "short changed".
+Other key announcements affecting people in Scotland included state pensions and benefits rising in line with inflation as well as a continued price cap on energy bills - although this cap will be raised.

-Mr Hunt said that the chief secretary of the Treasury had met with Finance Minister John Swinney, adding "we have good co-operation".
+Mr Hunt told the Commons that the chief secretary of the Treasury had met with Scotland's deputy first minister John Swinney, adding "we have good co-operation".

+Mr Swinney said he welcomed certain measures but said there were "significant difficulties" underlying the budget.

+He said: "The situation in the UK has been made discernibly worse and more challenging by the decisions of the UK government - first, in a prolonged period of austerity that they kicked off in 2010 which we are now returning to.

 Liz Smith, Scottish Conservative finance spokesperson, said Mr Hunt had protected vulnerable people by uprating benefits in line with inflation, maintaining the pensions triple lock and increasing the national living wage.